FINDING PARADISE

 It typically takes 3 hours 45 minutes outbound and around four and a half hours on the return leg if you depart from Auckland.
 Remember also that you'll "gain" or "lose" a day as you cross the international dateline, depending on your direction of travel.
 And the reverse will happen on your return journey.
 Air New Zealand are operating flights at least once a day.
 They also have services from Wellington, Christchurch and Queenstown which connect in Auckland, and a service to Aitutaki via Rarotonga with the domestic leg flown by Air Rarotonga

-Air New Zealand aircraft Jestar plane for Sydney Rarotonga
+Air New Zealand plane in flight Jestar plane for Sydney Rarotonga

-Low cost Australian carrier, Jetstar (the budget arm of Qantas) has resumed its flights between Auckland and Rarotonga.
+Low cost Australian carrier, Jetstar (the budget arm of Qantas) has flights between Auckland and Rarotonga.
 They operate three times a week, departing Auckland Tuesday, Thursday and Saturday.
-Photos are the airlines' own and not necessarily representative of the aircraft type operated on the Rarotonga route
+Photos are not necessarily representative of the aircraft type operated on the Rarotonga route

 ENTRY BY SEA